MinKhantKyaw5006/CrudAppProject/README.md

 # Social Media Crud App

-This is the project proposal of crud web application ' Chrip' by developers Min Khant Kyaw and Farial Azmain
+This is the project proposal of crud web application ' Chrip' by developer Min Khant Kyaw

 ## Table of Contents
 1. [Project Name](##Project_Name)